Healing Arts helps our patients

-Note-Able Music Therapy Services provides music therapy as part of our Patient Enrichment Program (PEP), on the pediatric unit, pediatric intensive care unit, inpatient oncology unit, outpatient oncology support groups, and by referral.
+Note-Able Music Therapy Services provides music therapy on the pediatric unit, pediatric intensive care unit, inpatient oncology unit, outpatient oncology support groups, and by referral.
 When appropriate, music therapists co-treat with other therapists (physical, occupational and speech) by facilitating therapeutic modalities with live music, which is motivating to patients and provides distraction from physical pain and fear.
 Music therapists modify their interactions to meet the needs of the patients and their families, helping people to connect with their own sense of well-being.

 Providing strength and peace for all who visit, Renown Regional Medical Center features two Healing Gardens.
 Fianna’s Healing Garden offers medicinal plants, original sculptures and artwork, and a serene environment designed to promote patient healing and comfort.

 The John & Sue Dermody Children’s Healing Garden provides children and their families a sanctuary outside of the hospital, featuring play structures, colorful outdoor art, picnic tables and benches and an indoor Teen and Kids’ Zone with a computer and reading corner.
 Patients and their families can enjoy a quiet place made just for them.